Skip to main content

 3. Model Flexibility — Switch between AI providers via Models

-4. Response Processing — Transform AI output via scripts
+4. Response Processing — Transform AI output via postScript (or prepare inputs in preScript)

 Configuration